2019 Estate Pinot Noir

 - Pinot Noir

 - Piccadilly Valley

 - Drinking Window

 - 2019 - 2025

-The Estate Pinot Noir is sourced purely from our five preferred clones from the three hectare Ashton Hills Vineyard.
+The Estate Pinot Noir is sourced purely from our five preferred clones on the estate.
 The fruit is de-stemmed via a small, customised, gentle de-stemmer that keeps as many whole berries as possible.
-After ferment, the fruit is then basket pressed, and the wine is made without any additions until bottling.
-Some whole bunches are included, and the percentage varies according to the style of the vintage.
-The wine is then matured in a combination of old and new French oak barriques.
+Some whole bunches are included, the percentage varying according to the style of the vintage.
+After fermentation, the fruit is basket pressed direct to a combination of old and new French oak barriques.
 The wine is made without any additions until bottling.

 - Food Pairing